 Here are a few points to make it easier when writing one:

-Nowadays, no marketing strategy in China is complete without KOLs collaboration.
+Nowadays, no marketing strategy in China is complete without KOLs’ collaboration.
 Unlike those A-list celebrities, KOL or micro-influencer engage consumers in a deeper way and help to build brand reputation and awareness, more than trying to sell products right away.
 It is suggested to start working with Kols later in the branding process as your brand awareness grows.

-The advantage of Kols compare to celebrities is that they are more relatable and create a feeling of proximity with their followers who tends to trust them a lot more than official sources.
+The advantage of Kols compared to celebrities is that they are more relatable and create a feeling of proximity with their followers who tends to trust them a lot more than official sources.
 What they do is create word-of-mouth scenarios on social media and thus generate a buzz, making people want to try that product.

 In the same vein, China also has its own set of forums and Q&A platforms which are rather popular among the internet population when it comes to debating a topic, educating oneself, or making a purchase decision.

-WeChat: the Base of Chinese Social Media
+WeChat: the base of Chinese social media

 WeChat relies on its user-friendly interface as a way to make chatting with family and friends a smooth experience.
 This has led many people who use it in their everyday lives not only for socializing but also for other purposes such as banking and shopping.